Epirasque/FTLshipGibGenerator/README.md

 Community Edition IDE, it makes loading additional libraries much easier (the IDE offers it as quick fix recommendations).

-Set the appropriate parameters in `core.py`, e.g. you can change the desired `NR_GIBS`.
+Set the appropriate parameters in `config.ini`, e.g. you can change the desired `NR_GIBS`.
 At very least you have to set the `INPUT_AND_STANDALONE_OUTPUT_FOLDERPATH`.
 Read the comments above the parameters for more details.
 Afterwards just run the main method without any additional arguments.